Healthcare Informatics & Analytics Level 3 Diploma – QualCert

-The QualCert Level 3 Diploma in Healthcare Informatics and Analytics is a specialised qualification designed for healthcare professionals seeking to enhance their expertise in data-driven decision-making and digital healthcare management.
-This programme equips learners with the knowledge and practical skills to collect, analyse, and interpret healthcare data, supporting evidence-based decisions and improving patient outcomes.
+The QualCert Level 3 Diploma in Healthcare Informatics and Analytics is a specialized qualification designed for healthcare professionals seeking to enhance their expertise in managing, analyzing, and utilizing healthcare data.
+This diploma is ideal for learners with foundational experience in healthcare or informatics who wish to expand their professional knowledge, advance their careers, and strengthen their Continuing Professional Development (CPD).

 The QualCert Level 3 Diploma in Healthcare Informatics and Analytics, offers 60 Credits, requiring a Total Qualification Time (TQT) of 300 hours, including 210 Guided Learning Hours (GLH).